 Chapter Title: Step 2 of 2: Review application

-Please review the information below to ensure that it’s correct before you submit your application.
+YES WE’ll DO THIS Please review the information below to make sure it’s correct before you submit your application.
 This is especially important if you worked on your application over several days.

-{ Summary Review / Edit functionality }
+{ Summary review / Edit functionality } YES WE’ll DO THIS

-VRRAP Application { accordion }
+VRRAP application { accordion }

-Confirm you're eligible for VRRAP
+YES WE’ll DO THIS priority for 4/2 DEMO Confirm you're eligible for VRRAP

 To be eligible for VRRAP, the 3 following statements must be true:

-As of the date of this application, you are currently unemployed due to the COVID-19 pandemic.
+As of the date of this application, you’re unemployed due to the COVID-19 pandemic.

-You are not currently enrolled in a Federal or State jobs program, nor do you expect to be enrolled in such a program while training until VRRAP.
+You’re not currently enrolled in a federal or state jobs program, and you don’t expect to be enrolled in one while using VRRAP.

-You will not receive unemployment compensation, including any cash benefit received pursuant to the CARES Act, while training under VRRAP.
+You won’t receive unemployment compensation, including any cash benefit received under the CARES Act, while training using VRRAP.

-I attest the statements above are true and accurate to the best of my knowledge and belief. { Radio: yes, no }
+YES WE’ll DO THIS priority for 4/2 DEMO The statements above are true and accurate to the best of my knowledge and belief. { Radio: yes, no }

 Note: According to federal law, there are criminal penalties, including a fine and/or imprisonment for up to 5 years, for withholding information or for providing incorrect information.
 (See 18 U.S.C.
 1001)